Is your drone stuck in a tree?

 Before we introduce ways to get a drone out a free, we want to advice you to do it safely.
 With that being said, if one method isn’t viable or would put you in a dangerous situation, check that off the list and move on to the next method.

 We want you to be able to retrieve your drone, but we also don’t want you to do any activity that’ll put you or anyone else at risk.

 Keep in mind that even if you’re successfully able to get the drone out of a tree, the impact of falling to the ground can damage the device.
 To avoid this, I recommend laying some cushions or soft impact to avoid any further damage to the drone.

-1. Fishing Line with Weight [Best Solution]
+1. Best Solution: Fishing Line with Weight

 Fishing lines with a light, compact weight tends to perform the best, especially for taller trees.
 However, there are many possible variations, such as using a rope instead of fishing rod, and any item for the weight, as long as it can be tied to the end of the line.
-Take look around and use what is accessible to you.
+Just look around and use what is immediately accessible to you.

 2. Activate Turtle Mode